cndesabbata/Political-affiliation-predictor-from-quotes/README.md

 #### Method:

 Utilizing the `Textstat` library we added to each quotes different readability, complexity, and grade level metrics.
 Thanks to these statistics we might see if there's a significant difference between speakers from different parties, as well as differences between people with identical affiliations but different backgrounds.
-By studying the properties of the language used by the representatives we want to answer the following research questions:

 ### Area 4: Predicting speaker's political affiliation